jdegene/steamHWsurvey/README.md

 * Also includes script to collect current months steam hardware survey data or past data from web.archive.org

+## General Information

+* As mentioned by [luxzg](https://github.com/jdegene/steamHWsurvey/issues/1): some video card names have stuff like "(R)" or "Series" added to the names, and thus could introduce duplicates to the data

 ## General Information posted on the Steam Hardware Survey Site

 STEAM HARDWARE SURVEY FIX – 5/2/2018